Knowledge-OTP/infra-web-app/README.md

         }

 ## svg icon for all the subject should be set, i.e if one of the subejct is math then math-icon svg should be set

+## colors for subjects should be set for example, 'reading-bg'.